Veggie Box

 Unfortunately, no. The growing season is unpredictable and farmers are not able to guarantee that certain crops will be ready by a certain date.

-The type of produce we distribute depends on the season but you can be assured of a wide variety: in 2023, Veggie Box distributed over 125 types of produce and each season included 39 to 44 types.
+The types of produce we distribute depends on the season, but you can be assured of a wide variety: in 2023, Veggie Box distributed over 125 types of produce and each season included 39 to 44 types.
 For a general guide on what produce is in season in Michigan, click here.

 This masterlist has information on every variety of produce Veggie Box has distributed in the past including information on how it can be stored, preserved, and more.
 Information on general storage and preservation techniques such as blanching and flash freezing are also included.
 You can also search this website of past Veggie Box recipes to find recipes by a specific ingredient.

 Add-ons cannot be purchased without a Veggie Box subscription.
-Available add-ons include beans, bread, coffee, eggs, honey, kombucha, maple syrup, meat variety, beef, chicken, pork, and tea.
+Available add-ons include beans, bread, cheesecake, coffee, eggs, honey, kombucha, maple syrup, meat variety, beef, chicken, pork, fish, and tea.

 We are unable to accommodate requests for specific types of meat in the meat variety add-on.

-We are unable to accommodate requests for specific cuts in any meat add-on (meat variety, beef, chicken, pork).
+We are unable to accommodate requests for specific cuts in any meat add-on (meat variety, beef, chicken, pork, or fish).

 Veggie Box Pick-Up

 Veggie Box pick up is inside the Allen Market Place.
-Parking is available in the ANC parking lot off of Shepard St or street parking on Kalamazoo St. The Allen Marketplace can be accessed from the side door next to the mural (see image above) or through the large double doors on the other side of the parking lot.
+Parking is available in the ANC parking lot off of Shepard St or street parking on Kalamazoo St. The Allen Market Place can be accessed from the side door next to the mural or through the large double doors on the north side of the parking lot.

 Please pick up your veggie box during the allotted day from 12-6pm.
 Remember you can send anybody to pick up your box for you as long as they have your name.
 Boxes are packed the same morning so we are unable to give them out before 12pm and staff are unable to stay after 6pm.
 Our schedules change throughout the week so please do not come on a different day to pick up your box.

 We can hold boxes for one week as long as you let us know.
-However we have limited space in our walk-in refrigerator so we would greatly appreciate it if you plan in advance for somebody else to pick up your box!
-You can also donate your box–just let us know in advance and we will distribute the contents at ANC’s Breadbasket Food Pantry the following Monday.
+However, we have limited space in our walk-in refrigerator, so we would greatly appreciate it if you plan in advance for somebody else to pick up your box!
+You can also donate your box— just let us know in advance and we will distribute the contents at ANC’s Breadbasket Food Pantry the following Monday.
+All unclaimed Veggie Boxes are donated by default on Monday to prevent food waste if we did not receive a request for an alternate pickup arrangement.

 Please bring your box back each week.
 You can also bring your own bags and unpack your box on-site so it can be returned immediately.
 Because the boxes are reusable (and expensive!) please don’t throw them away!